 I am a doctoral student working within the project Medicine at the Borders of Life: Foetal Research and the Emergence of Ethical Controversy in Sweden.
 I joined the Department of the History of Science and Ideas in my current position February 2016.

 My focus is Swedish population policy following World War II.

-Generally I am interested in themes and topics such as: colonial experiences, feminism, reproductive rights, birth control, infertility, individual agency, and the creation of values.
+Generally I am interested in themes and topics such as: reproductive technologies, colonial experiences, feminism, reproductive rights, birth control, infertility, environmental history, media history, and the creation of values.